-April 22, 4:30PM–6:00PM
+April 22,2014 4:30PM–6:00PM

 KINSC Sharpless Auditorium

-Distinguished Visitor, Suresh Venkatasubramanian, University of Utah
+Distinguished Visitor, Suresh Venkatasubramanian, Associate Professor in the School of Computing, University of Utah

 The answer starts with an idea Descartes had nearly 500 years ago.
 He suggested expressing geometry in terms of numbers (coordinates).
 This turned out to be a powerful technique that led (among other things) to the development of the calculus.
 Data mining returns the favor.
 It starts with sets of numbers that describe a collection of objects.
 To find patterns in these objects, we create a geometry in which the numbers are coordinates.
 And just like that, objects become shapes, and the search for information becomes a quest for common structure in these shapes.

-Tea at 4:15PM
+Tea at 4:15

 For More Info